tumultousRamen/parking_system_tester/README.md

 # Parking System Tester

+This parking system project implements models for two vehicle types: Mini and Buses and tests out the following core scenarios:
+1. Mini vehicle parking at the station
+2. Bus vehicle parking at the station
+3. Simulatenous vehicle arrivals at different entry points.

+The project addresses CI/CD integration requirements by:
+1. autoamted tests triggered for every code commit
+2. Automated tests triggered for every deployment.
+3. Smooth integration into CI/CD pipelines
+4. Fast feedback on code changes.
+5. Robust handling of test failures, including intermittent failures.

 ## Framework: PyTest
 The project uses PyTest framework because of its:
 1. Excellent support for test fixtures and dependency injection